-While some studies have shown no risks associated with dip powder nails, it’s best to be cautious when trying new products for your body.
+While some studies have shown no risks associated with dip powder nails, it’s best to be cautious when trying new products on your body.

 The main takeaway from all this is to research products before using them – including how safe it is and what ingredients are used.